The challenge of timing or how to flawlessly get everything on the table

 Minimize recipes with main courses that are a la minute-prepared to the minute.
 Aside from grilling or BBQ, having to be in the kitchen cooking the main course takes you away from your guests.
 Select recipes that require pre-cooking such as, stews, pastas (the sauce), roast meats.

 You can’t remember everything, so like anything you do in work or life, keep a list.
 It may simple and it is but so many people think cooking a meal for 6 people should all be in your head- no way!
 Plan, think and get organized- the 10-15 minutes it takes you to put pen to paper saves you a great deal of energy (and frustration) later.

 Write down your menu, your grocer list, and then what you will prepare and at what time.

 I go a step further and keep a notebook where I record the date, menu, guests and all other information that helps me for that dinner party, and the next.

 Decide the best time to serve the main course and work backwards

 8.20-30 main course

 8.00 candles lit, first course, wines

 5.00 finish prepping

 Entertaining is fun and should not be a stressful occasion.
-Keep it simple (at least to start), master a few recipes, get organized and you are ready to become the perfect host.
+Keep it simple (at least to start), master a few recipes to start with, buy what you know is good and substitute where it makes sense, get organized and you are ready to become the perfect host.